nwg-piotr/nwg-shell/README.md

 my favourite WM some new appearance.
 Once I first saw [Zorin](https://zorinos.com), I thought to give users similar freedom of choice.
 Just cherry-pick what fits you best.

-I don't think that "nwg-shell" is the best possible name for the project.
+I don't think that "nwg-shell" is the best possible name in the world.
 It's subject to change as soon as someone comes up with a better one.

 ## Components, as for now: